mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \end{bmatrix}
 $$

-The vector $\phi(x_t)$ will be our _feature vector_ which is the input to the policy.
+The vector $\phi(x_t)$ will be our _feature vector_, the input to the policy.
 This feature vector is simply the direction from the robot to the target normalized to a unit vector.
 Normalizing the vector ensures that the policy is invariant to the distance between the robot and target.

 With our feature vector in place we can define the 2x6 matrix $\Theta$ which will map our feature vector to the probability distribution of actions: